Calgary-North

 Calgary-North (previously styled Calgary North) is a single member electoral district in Calgary, Alberta.
 The electoral district existed from 1959 to 1971, and was re-established for the 2019 Alberta general election.

 Boundary history

 1959 Redistribution

-The Alberta government decided to return to using the first past the post system of voting from Single Transferable Vote for the 1959 general election.
-The province redistributed the Calgary and Edmonton super riding's and standardized the voting system across the province.
+The Alberta government decided to return to using the first-past-the-post system of voting from Single Transferable Vote for the 1959 general election.
+The province redistributed the Calgary and Edmonton super-ridings and standardized the voting system across the province.

 Calgary North was one of the six electoral districts created that year in Calgary.
-The others were Calgary Bowness, Calgary Centre, Calgary West, Calgary Glenmore, Calgary North East, and Calgary South East.
+The others were Calgary Bowness, Calgary Centre, Calgary West (provincial electoral district), Calgary Glenmore, Calgary North East, and Calgary South East (provincial electoral district).
 The riding was abolished in 1971, split up between Calgary-McKnight, Calgary-North Hill and Calgary-Mountain View.